waynegm/OpendTect-Plugin-Docs/external_attributes/AVO_IG.md

 {% from 'util.html' import figure %}

 ## Description
-These [External Attribute](../Attributes/ExternalAttrib) scripts estimate AVO intercept and gradient based on Shuey's 2 term approximation to the Zoeppritz  equation.
+These [../plugins/ExternalAttrib] scripts estimate AVO intercept and gradient based on Shuey's 2 term approximation to the Zoeppritz  equation.

 ## Intercept and Gradient from 4 Angle Stacks
 __Script: Miscellaneous/ex_angle_stacks_4_to_AVOIG.py__